magsenche/hanazono/docs/brain/neurotransmitters.md

 GABA release is highest during relaxation and sleep, and drops during arousal and attention.

-??? question "Biosynthesis of adrenaline"
-    L-phenylalanine $\rightarrow$ L-tyrosine $\rightarrow$ L-Dopa -> Dopamine $\rightarrow$ Noradrenaline $\rightarrow$ Adrenaline

-??? question "What are the effects of noradrenaline in the brain (3/5)"
-     - increases arousal and alertness
-     - promotes vigilance
-     - enhances formation and retrieval of memory
-     - focuses attention
-     - increases restlessness and anxiety

-??? question "What are the effects of noradrenaline in the body (3/5)"
-    - increases heart rate and blood pressure
-    - triggers the release of glucose from energy stores
-    - increases blood flow to skeletal muscle
-    - reduces blood flow to the gastrointestinal system
-    - inhibits voiding of the bladder and gastrointestinal mobility

-??? question "What is the main role of glutamate in the body?"
-    - regulates muscle contraction
-    - controls heart rate and blood pressure
-    - stimulates digestion and appetite
-    - facilitates learning and memory, enhances synaptic plasticity
-    - promotes sensory perception
-    - helps with decision making and problem solving

 ??? question "What is the main role of GABA in the body?"
     - regulates anxiety and stress
     - promotes sleep